Coursework and Credits

 - I’ve heard I need to get my proposed courses pre-estimated for credit before departure; what does this mean?

-To get credit pre-approval for the courses you intend to take abroad, you will use the Student Credit Evaluation System.
-Please do not add courses to the Credit Evaluation System until the Global Engagement Office (GEO) instructs you to do so.
-This process allows departments/programs to "pre-estimate" your classes, to give you an idea of how many credits you can expect to receive for each class, and what your course load would look like to receive four Swarthmore credits.
-Pre-estimation occurs before you study abroad, while final approval occurs after your return.
+To request credit pre-approval for the courses you plan to take abroad, you will use the online Abroad Credit Evaluation System (ACES).
+Departments/programs will "pre-estimate" your classes, giving you an idea of how many credits you can expect for each class and what your course load would look like to receive four Swarthmore credits.
+Pre-estimation occurs during the semester before you study abroad, after you have committed to a specific program.
+GEO will notify you when you should begin this process.

 - What types of credit are available?

-The credit evaluation system allows you to request major, minor, distributional, or general department credit from specific academic departments and programs at Swarthmore.
-Make sure to consult the department/program's website or reach out to the department/program if you are requesting specific departmental credit.
-If you do not need to fulfill a specific departmental requirement, you can often request OCST elective credit (see question below: “What is OCST credit?”).
-The approval process for OCST credit is often straightforward, and courses pre-approved for OCST credit usually receive Auto Credit (see question below: “What is Auto Credit”?).
+ACES allows you to request Major, Minor, or Departmental credit from academic departments and programs at Swarthmore.
+Make sure to review the department/program's policies before you request a specific type of credit.
+If you do not seek to fulfill a specific departmental requirement, you can often request OCST elective credit from Global Engagement.

 - What is OCST credit?